And it’s useless to close your eyes in the shadows,

 Animals possess a natural magnetism and taxidermy perpetuates the illusion of animal presence, providing an intimate experience that is impossible in real life.
 Yet the animal/object dichotomy of taxidermy can be unsettling and disorienting.
 We are in awe of what appears to be animal, yet the actual animal is gone.
 Death is inherent to taxidermy and so a sense of loss or grief is part of each encounter.

-Whether photographing animals in the process of “becoming” or deploying abstraction to complicate the reading of surface, the work uncovers our longing to connect to the natural world.
+Whether photographing animals in the process of “becoming” or deploying abstraction to complicate the reading of surface, the work uncovers our deep-seated longing to connect to the natural world.
 At the same time, it questions our urge to possess and immortalize it through the act of killing.